-35 Famous Older Women Who Don't Seem To Age
+32 Famous Older Women Who Don't Seem To Age

 We may receive a commission on purchases made from links.

-In recent years, society's made enormous strides in combating systemic discrimination on the basis of race, sex, gender, religion, and body size.
+In recent years, society's made enormous strides in combating systemic discrimination on the basis of race, gender, religion, and body size.
 Ageism, however, is another story, especially as directed against women.
 Take the Karen meme, for example.
 What began as a way of calling out the shrill, entitled, and vaguely racist among us has become increasingly deployed against women who attempt to assert themselves in public (via the Independent).
 And because older women tend to be more willing to speak up when, say, their Starbucks order is wrong, per Psychology Today, the term has been increasingly used to marginalize older women in general (via the Independent).
 And that's perfectly acceptable in our society, which tends to view aging as grotesque, per Jan Baars, a professor at the University of Humanistic Studies in Utrecht (via the University of Bergen).

 But you know who's having the last laugh?
 Older women.
 First, they've managed to stay alive — a feat younger people can only hope they can achieve.
 Second, they know things younger people can't possibly — simply because experience is the most effective teacher of all.
 And one of the things many older women know is that aging is a good thing.
 Just ask luminous former Sports Illustrated swimsuit model Paulina Porizkova proudly sporting her lustrous gray roots.
-Indeed, Porizkova, 57, says aging's only made her more "fabulous," per the Independent.
+Indeed, Porizkova says aging has only made her more "fabulous," per the Independent.
 And that, in our opinion, makes her ageless — just like these other fabulous and famous older women.

 Angela Bassett

 Angela Bassett's acting career spans so many years that it includes a 1985 stint on "The Cosby Show" and the popular "9-1-1" on Fox, for which she became, in 2021, "one of the highest-paid actresses of color on a broadcast drama," according to Vanity Fair.
 Indeed, it's been nearly 25 years since she played an older woman romancing a much younger man.
-Born August 16, 1958, Bassett is, today, certainly old enough to play the Black Panther's mother, Queen Ramonda, as she does in the upcoming "Wakanda Forever" (via The Mary Sue).
+Born August 16, 1958, Bassett is, today, certainly old enough to play the Black Panther's mother, Queen Ramonda, as she does in "Wakanda Forever" (via The Mary Sue).
 But she doesn't look it, and more importantly, we're guessing she's too busy depositing her paycheck to give it much thought.

 Her Royal Highness Countess Sophie of Wessex